The Medicines Manufacturing Innovation Centre

 Developing next-generation pharmaceutical manufacturing

-The Medicines Manufacturing Innovation Centre is a collaboration between CPI, University of Strathclyde, UKRI, Scottish Enterprise and founding industry partners, AstraZeneca and GSK.
+The Medicines Manufacturing Innovation Centre is a collaboration between CPI, University of Strathclyde, UK Research & Innovation, Scottish Enterprise and founding industry partners, AstraZeneca and GSK.

 The centre will ensure the UK is a technology and innovation leader in pharmaceutical manufacturing.
 The initial focus will be on technology translation for small molecule drug manufacture.

 With a collaborative innovation culture and state-of the art facilities, the new facility will enable industry, academia, healthcare providers and regulators to work collaboratively to address challenges and maximise technology opportunities within the medicines supply chain.

-The key challenges facing pharmaceutical companies and healthcare providers today
+The key challenges pharmaceutical companies and healthcare face today

-Ageing populations, the soaring cost of drug development, and resource constraints impeding the adoption of emergent technologies are just some of the challenges facing the pharmaceutical industry today.
+Ageing populations, the cost of drug development, and resource constraints impeding the adoption of emergent technologies are just some of the challenges facing the pharmaceutical industry today.
 The increasing financial burden on the healthcare system as a whole has led to a pressing need for more cost-effective medication, which in turn makes the potential of digital and data-enabled healthcare even more important.